sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

       <li><strong>Password:</strong> Sigma prompts new organization members to create a unique password for their Sigma account and login.</li>
       <li><strong>SAML:</strong> Sigma authenticates organization member accounts through the Single Sign-On (SSO) protocol you provide.</li>
       <li><strong>SAML or Password:</strong> Organization members authenticate with either SSO or a unique password.</li>
       <li><strong>SAML and Password:</strong> Organization members authenticate with SSO and a unique password.
 The primary use case for this is to ensure the admin isn't logged out while configuring SAML.
-Once the configuration is complete, the org should use SAML.</li>
+Once the configuration is complete, the org should use just SAML.</li>
       <li><strong>OAuth:</strong> Sigma authenticates organization member accounts through OAuth Single Sign On (SSO).
 This option supports OAuth with Snowflake.</li>
       <li><strong>OAuth or Password:</strong> Sigma authenticates organization member accounts through OAuth Single Sign-On (SSO) or a unique password.
 This option supports OAuth with Snowflake.</li>
 </ul>